KonstantinSt77/SiriCustomIntent/README.md

 # Siri Shortcuts Custom Intent

-For demonstration siri custom intents i choosed open api Numbers that provide facts about searched number.
-Main App have a textField where user can write a numbers and label where facts shows.
-Siri Extension work with phrase "Find facts about number" after that siri asked you to confirm you request and after that show and tell the found facts about last searched number from main app.
+For demonstration Siri custom intents I choosed open api Numbers that provides facts about the searched number.
+Main App has a textField where a user can write a number and a label where the fact is shown.
+Siri Extension works with the phrase "Find facts about number" after that Siri asks you to confirm your request, and after that shows and tells the found fact about the last searched number from the main app.

-Firs of all you need to create 2 files:
+First of all you need to create 2 files:
 ```
 SiriCustomIntent.entitlements
 ```